mapproxy/mapproxy/doc/auth.rst

 .. note:: The actual name of the callable is insignificant, only the environment key ``mapproxy.authorize`` is important.

-The ``service`` parameter is a string and the content depends on the service that calls the authorize function (e.g. ``tms``).
-Generally, it is the lower-case name of the service, but it can be different to further control the service (e.g. ``wms.map``).
+The ``service`` parameter is a string and the content depends on the service that calls the authorize function.
+Generally, it is the lower-case name of the service (e.g. ``tms`` for TMS service), but it can be different to further control the service (e.g. ``wms.map``).

 The function should return a dictionary with the authorization information.
 The expected content of that dictionary can vary with each service.
 Only the ``authorized`` key is consistent with all services.

 The ``authorized`` entry can have three values.

 ``full``
   The request for the given `service` and `layers` is fully authorized.
-MapProxy will handle the request as if there where no authorization.
+MapProxy handles the request as if is no authorization.

 ``none``
-  The request is denied and MapProxy will return an HTTP 403 response.
+  The request is denied and MapProxy returns an HTTP 403 response.
 Your middleware can capture this and ask the requester for authentication.

 ``partial``
   Only parts of the request are allowed.
 The dictionary should contains more information on what parts of the request are allowed and what parts are denied.
 Depending on the service, MapProxy can then filter the request based on that information, e.g. return WMS Capabilities with permitted layers only.